Rapid City Area School District 51-4

 Rapid City Area School District 51-4 school enrollment varies 285× across entities

 Rapid City Area School District 51-4 school enrollment ranges from 7 students (lowest) to 1,998 students (highest), a spread of 1,991 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data

-Rapid City Area School District 51-4 student-counselor ratio is 500:1 — high (typically associated with staffing constraints that limit per-student counselor time; CRDC data shows higher ratios cluster in larger urban systems)
+Rapid City Area School District 51-4 student-counselor ratio is 500:1 — well above typical (typically associated with unusually large scale or acute resource constraints)

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection